iadvize/documentation/Documentation.md

 These configuration steps will take place immediately after authentication (if any).
 The order of appearance of the steps depends on their order of creation.
 The first created field will appear first and the last created field will appear last to the user.

 **Configure your verification url**
-This is the URL on which we will check your app.
+Like App authentication, you can define a verification URL tom implement your own logic on settings step.
+For example you can check if some installation option compatibility with a custom logic of your connector.
-Please read the [verification Url](#verification-url) section right below.
+Please find technical details in the [verification Url](#verification-url) section right below.

 ![Setting](./assets/images/developer-settings.jpg)

 ## Verification url

 In the [app authentication](#app-authentication) and [app settings](#app-settings) sections of the iAdvize Developer Platform, you can set a "Verification url".
-We will call this URL each time the application requires a confirmation from your connector to approve the configuration settings.
+We will call this URL each time a client validate a step during an installation of your connector on a website. the application requires a confirmation from your connector to approve the configuration settings.
-It means that your connector must answer to this call by a confirmation or an error message to determine whether the setting parameters have been correctly set up.
-If the first step is confirmed by your connector, it goes to the next step of configuration.
+It means that your connector must answer to this call by a confirmation or error messages to determine whether the step have been correctly set up.
+If the step is validated by your connector, parameters are saved on our side.

 ### Request payload